-Tip: Come with meal ideas before you leave and have an ingredients list to save the hassle when you are at your destination.
+Tip: Go on holiday with meal ideas before you leave and have an ingredients list to save the hassle when you are at your destination.

-If you are doing self catering, then another place to research is a supermarket which sells gluten and milk free items.
-If in the UK then you can find a number of websites which can help, although most supermarkets now have Free From Range which is a lot easier to navigate then abroad.
+If you are going on a self-catering family holiday, then another place to research is supermarkets which sell gluten and milk-free items.
+Some countries have specialist shops instead of the actual supermarket.
+If in the UK then you can find a number of websites which can help, although most supermarkets now have Free From Range which is a lot easier to navigate than abroad.

 If like myself you take bread or wraps with you, then you can just find a local supermarket and buy a sandwich filling.

 You can then find crisps or snack bars from your researched supermarkets.
 It is a great way to also save money while on holiday too.